How much does it cost to increase the value of your master bedroom?

 Light it Up

-Master bedrooms should be peaceful areas of retreat, but that does not mean that they need to be caves.
+Master bedrooms should be peaceful areas of retreat, but that does not mean they need to be caves.
 When attempting master bedroom upgrades for value, you should think seriously about the lighting situation.

 What kind of natural light enters the room?
 Is it too direct?
 Do the windows or skylight need to be replaced, or moved to a better location?